 Kruger National Park, South Africa

-Kruger National Park is one of the largest game reserves in Africa, covering an area of 13,000 square kilometres.
+Kruger National Park is one of the largest game reserves in Africa, covering an area of 13,000 square kilometers.
 With rich ecology, the park holds a range of biodiverse fauna and flora as well as various rivers like the Limpopo River, ensuring that the wildlife has reliable water sources.

 Kruger has experienced significant elephant poaching since the 1980s.
 Multiple measures have been implemented including a summit to vote down one-off ivory sales.
 Despite these ongoing, sad problems, Kruger is a beautiful and peaceful area of the wild where elephant viewing is a must!